Dhrubajyoticoder/BAT-BALL-WICKET-GAME/cricket game/README.md

 - Choose between batting, bowling, or wicket-taking actions.
 - Randomized computer choices for a dynamic gameplay experience.
 - Alerts to inform the user about the game outcome.
+- The scores are tracked, and you’ll see the result right on your screen! 🏆
+## Unique Features:
+- Persistent Scores: Even if you close your browser, fear not!
+Your scores are safely stored in local storage.
+When you return, you’ll see your previous achievements. 📊

+- Fresh Start: Want to challenge yourself anew?
+Click “Replay,” and your saved score will be wiped clean.
+It’s a fresh slate every time! 🔄

 ## Usage